fazzy12/fazzy12/README.md

 <h1 align="center">Hi 👋, I'm Ifeanyi Kalu</h1>
 <p>Welcome to my GitHub profile!
 I am a software engineer with a passion for creating innovative software solutions and solving complex problems.
 I have a strong background in Python javascript and c, and I am always looking to learn and expand my skillset.

 On my profile, you will find a variety of projects that showcase my abilities and interests.
-From frontend web-development, backend web-development and devOps, I have a diverse range of experience.
+From frontend web-development, backend web-development and devOps projects, I have a diverse range of experience.
 Feel free to take a look around and reach out if you have any questions or want to collaborate on a project.

 Thank you for visiting my profile, and I hope to connect with you soon.

 Sincerely,
-<h4>Ifeanyi kalu</h4>
+<p>Ifeanyi kalu</p>
 </p>

 <h3 align="left">Connect with me:</h3>